ExtremeFLOW/neko-top/documentation/pages/theory/adjoint.md

 Considering \f$\overline{\chi}\f$ to be a large value, this discontinuous forcing term models a momentum loss in solid region, and thereby simulating porous media with very low permeability.
-It is worth noting that while the Brinkman penalization method is rooted in the idea of modeling solid regions as porous media with vanishing permeability, the  approach proposed by [Goldstein](https://doi.org/10.1006/jcph.1993.1081) frames the interaction of the solid on the fluid as a control problem, where the feedback force is tuned
+It is worth noting that while the Brinkman penalization method is rooted in the idea of modelling solid regions as porous media with vanishing permeability, the  approach proposed by [Goldstein](https://doi.org/10.1006/jcph.1993.1081) frames the interaction of the solid on the fluid as a control problem, where the feedback force is tuned